microsoft/multimodal-aligned-recipe-corpus/README.md

 This repository will contain information about how to access the dataset described in the paper below:

 <a href="https://arxiv.org/pdf/2005.09606.pdf">A Recipe for Creating Multimodal Aligned Datasets for Sequential Tasks</a><br/>
+To appear in the proceedings of Association of Computational Linguistics ACL2020 <br/>
 Angela S. Lin, Sudha Rao, Asli Celikyilmaz, Elnaz Nouri, Chris Brockett, Debadeepta Dey, Bill Dolan <br/>
 Microsoft Research, Redmond, WA, USA <br/>